cchitsiang/awesome-stars/topics.md

 ## typescript

+- [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
+Coze your way to AI Agent creation.
 - [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, Confluence, Notion, YouTube, GitHub, Discord and more.
+Join our discord:
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
 Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [rivet-gg/rivetkit](https://github.com/rivet-gg/rivetkit) - 🧰 The open-source alternative to Durable Objects.
-Rivet is a library for long-lived processes with durable state, realtime, and scalability.
 Easily self-hostable and works with your infrastructure.
 - [everweij/typescript-result](https://github.com/everweij/typescript-result) - Supercharge your TypeScript error handling with a powerful Result type that transforms chaotic try-catch blocks into elegant, type-safe code.
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love
 - [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.